LearnersGuild/guide/General/Membership/guild-initiated-membership-termination.md

 We base our decision to continue investing in you on the data collected via the week four New Learner Progress Check.
 At this time, Learners Guild may assess that we cannot continue investing in you and you may be asked to leave the guild.
 Conversely, you may decide that the Guild isn't the best place for you to pursue your career as a web developer and you can voluntarily terminate your membership without any finanical obligation to the Guild.
 See How to Leave the Guild for more information.

-### Leaving the Guild
+## Leaving the Guild

-Should Learners Guild terminate your membership we request that you consult the [**How to Leave the Guild**](/General/Membership/learner-initiated-membership-cancelation-period.md) section of this guide, specifically the **Steps for Leaving the Guild:** "Preparing to Leave" and the "Last Day at the Guild."
-Please make an effort to follow those steps to ensure a smooth transition.
+Should Learners Guild terminate your membership as an active Learner in the program you will become a member of our extended Learners Guild Community.